-Note: See the EMA Coverage of Kidney Transplant Services subsection for information specific to that service.
+Note: See the EMA Coverage of Kidney Transplant Services and End Stage Renal Disease (ESRD) subsections for information specific to those services.

 EMA (major program code EH) covers the care and treatment of emergency medical conditions provided in an emergency department (ED) or in an inpatient hospital when the admission is the result of an ED admission.
 Emergency medical conditions include labor and delivery.

 Consistent with federal law, EMA covers some care and treatment provided in other settings when the MHCP member’s medical condition(s) is reasonably expected to result in quickly placing his or her health in serious jeopardy, serious impairment to bodily functions or serious dysfunction of any bodily organ or function without the care or treatment.
 EMA will cover these services only if they are part of an approved Care Plan Certification (CPC) Request (DHS-3642) (PDF).
 Members must meet all the following criteria:

 For EMA, an emergency medical condition is a medical condition (including emergency labor and delivery) with acute symptoms (including pain) so severe that without immediate medical care or treatment could reasonably result in:

 Minnesota Health Care Program (MHCP) expects to process each care plan certification request within 20 business days of receipt and will send a notification letter to both the requesting provider and the recipient.
 Each notification letter will include the following information:

 To request care plan certification follow these instructions: